 This method prevents any foam from the dish to shoot out through the valve, which can happen during a Quick Pressure Release.

-- I user organic chicken thighs, but this recipe also works with breast.
+- I user organic chicken thighs, but this recipe also works with breasts.
 You don’t have to adjust the cooking time.

 - In addition, if you don’t have pineapple juice on hand, you can substitute for orange juice.
 Try to use No Sugar Added and Pulp Free.